NCGAS/de-novo-transcriptome-assembly-pipeline/Project_Carbonate/final_assemblies/README.md

+### Final step ###

 Once you have completed all the assemblies in the top folder (Trinity, TransAbyss, Velvet, and SOAP), and you have run the ./Combine.sh script in each, you will see a file here with the assembly name, i.e. Trinity.fa.

 Now, run ./Combine.sh FIRST - this will put all the assemblies together to be run through Evigenes.
 After you get a "combined.fa" file, run RunEvigenes.sh.